CS2103JAN2017-W15-B2/main/docs/TestScript.md

 ## 3. Command suggestions
 ### Showing command suggestions
 #### Actions
-1. Type `a` in the commandbox
+1. Type `a` in the command box.

 #### Results
-A list of commands containing `a` shows in a list below the commandbox.
+A list of commands containing `a` shows in a list below the command box.

 ### Selecting a command suggestion
 #### Actions
 2. Press <kbd>Down</kbd> on the keyboard

 #### Results
-`add` will be selected, autofilling the commandbox.
-Repeating pressing <kbd>Up</kbd> or <kbd>Down</kbd> will select different commands in the list and autofill the commandbox accordingly.
+`add` will be selected, autofilling the command box.
+Repeating pressing <kbd>Up</kbd> or <kbd>Down</kbd> will select different commands in the list and autofill the command box accordingly.

 ## 4. Adding tasks
 ### Adding a floating task without description